Thursday, August 22, 2024

 I am also facing another round of rejections from my poetry submissions to journals and rejections of my poetry manuscript.
 Back to the idea of self-publishing.
 Why not?
 It may be the way to get more of my work out there into the world.

-I did receive Honorable Mention for the 2019 Lauria/Frasca Poetry Prize from Bordighere Press.
+I did receive Honorable Mention for the 2019 Lauria/Frasca Poetry Prize from Bordighera Press.
 In addition a selection of my poems from the manuscript will be published in Voices in Italian Americana, 31.1 to be published in spring 2020.
 I am really looking forward to that.
 I will also be reading a selection of my Dawson, New Mexico poems at the 2020 NeMLA conference in Boston, MA.
 My plan is to add a few more poems to that series--I have a few in draft form--narrative voices from the dead.

 Madonna dell/Arco has been haunting me these days.
 Since I learned about her I have been watching Youtube videos and staring at images of her on vintage prayer cards.
 The story resonates for me and in addition, she is considered one of the Black Madonnas.
 Perhaps because I see myself as an outcast in some ways, living in the borderlands literally and metaphorically, marginalized, and at times voiceless, La Madonna dell/Arco speaks to me.